vcanaran/teatree/readme.md

 - each POD now has vCPU, RAM, and access to a persistent volume

 #### pod tpes
-- Machine types are determined via experimentation.
+- Machine types are determined via experimentation in context of a domain.
-- What is the goal_period timeframe?
-- What is the basis_period timeframe?
-- how many sites?
-- how many products?
-- how many customers?
-- how many salespersons?

 Here is how we start:
 - [ ] small: 2 vCPU, 2 GB RAM